 The auditor is to review the company's Annual Report and accounting as well as the management of the Board and the CEO.
 Following each financial year, the auditor is to submit an audit report and a consolidated audit report to the Annual General Meeting.
 In accordance with the Articles of Association, the company is to have one auditor or registered audit firm.
-The company's auditor is Öhrlings PricewaterhouseCoopers AB, with Authorised Public Accountant Eva Carlsvi as auditor in charge.
+The company's auditor is Öhrlings PricewaterhouseCoopers AB.
+Eric Salander serves as auditor in charge.